Bruker Corp at JPMorgan Healthcare Conference Transcript

-Ruizhi Qin - JP Morgan Chase & Co, Research Division - Analyst
+Rachel Marie Vatnsdal Olson - JPMorgan Chase & Co, Research Division - Analyst

-Good morning, everyone.
-Welcome to day 1 of the JPMorgan Health Care Conference.
-I'm Julia Qin.
-I work on the life science tools and diagnostics scheme at JPMorgan.
-It's my great pleasure to introduce you to our next company session by Bruker.
-As a reminder, the breakout session is in the Sussex room.
+Perfect.
+Hi, everyone.
+This is Rachel Vatnsdal from the Life Science Tools and Diagnostics team at JPMorgan.
+Today, I have the Bruker team with me.
+This session will start off with a 20-, 25-minute presentation followed by 20 to 15 minutes of Q&A. So with that, I have Frank to kick it off with their presentation.
+Thank you.

 Frank H. Laukien - Bruker Corporation - Chairman, CEO & President